USS Plunger (SS-2)

-Early service
+Design

+The Plunger-class submarines were enlarged and improved versions of the preceding Holland, the first submarine in the USN.
+They had a length of 63 ft 10 in overall, a beam of 11 ft 11 in and a mean draft of 10 ft 7 in.
+They displaced 107 LT on the surface and 123 LT submerged.
+The Plunger-class boats had a crew of one officer and six enlisted men.
+They had a diving depth of 150 ft.

+For surface running, they were powered by one 180 bhp gasoline engine that drove the single propeller.
+When submerged the propeller was driven by a 70 hp electric motor.
+The boats could reach 8 kn on the surface and 7 kn underwater.

+The Plunger-class boats were armed with one 18 in torpedo tube in the bow.
+They carried four reloads, for a total of five torpedoes.

+Construction
-Plunger was originally laid down on 21 May 1901 at Elizabethport, New Jersey, at Lewis Nixon's Crescent Shipyard.
-Arthur Leopold Busch supervised the construction of the A-Class submarines built there.
-The prototype Fulton experimental craft was laid down at Isaac Rice's Electric Boat Company prior to these first A-class submarines.

-She was launched on 1 February 1902, and commissioned at the Holland Torpedo Boat Company yard at Holland Torpedo Boat Station, New Suffolk, New York on 19 September 1903.
+Plunger was laid down on 21 May 1901, at Elizabethport, New Jersey, at Lewis Nixon's Crescent Shipyard, a subcontractor for the John P. Holland's Holland Torpedo Boat Company.
+She was launched on 1 February 1902; sponsored by Miss Ernestine Wardwell, of Baltimore, Maryland; and commissioned at the Holland Torpedo Boat Company yard, at New Suffolk, New York, on 19 September 1903.

+Service history

-Assigned to the Naval Torpedo Station at Newport, Rhode Island for experimental torpedo work, Plunger operated locally from that facility for the next two years, a period of time broken only by an overhaul at the Holland yard at New Suffolk from March to November 1904.
+Assigned to the Naval Torpedo Station at Newport, Rhode Island, for experimental torpedo work, Plunger operated locally from that facility for the next two years, a period of time broken only by an overhaul at the Holland yard, at New Suffolk, from March to November 1904.
 Besides testing machinery, armament and tactics, the submarine torpedo boat also served as a training ship for the crews of new submersibles emerging from the builder's yards.

 In August 1905, Plunger underwent two weeks of upkeep before leaving the yard on 22 August.
 She was towed by the tug Apache to New York City, where Plunger conducted trials near the home of President Theodore Roosevelt.
-Upon the submarine's arrival that afternoon, she moored alongside the tug and prepared for a visit from President Roosevelt.
+Upon the submarine's arrival that afternoon, she moored alongside the tug and prepared for a visit from the President.